 They may ask to seek information from school and other significant adults in their lives.
 An assessment is made of your child's strengths as well as their difficulties.

 Your child's Play Therapist will talk with you about what to tell your child about their Play Therapy and how to anticipate and answer your child's questions.
-You can also visit the children's information page for child friendly wording.

 They may work as part of a team of other professionals or independently and may suggest a referral for other professional intervention as part of the support.
 This might include support for you.